Bonnie39/TrollAppsRepoCreator/README.md

-# AltRepoCreator
+# TrollAppsRepoCreator
- Web app to create AltStore Sources
+ Web app to create TrollApps Sources

+## TO USE:
+Clone this repository to your local machine and open it in VSCode/VSCodium.
+Launch a private server with LiveServer and use the web-app in your browser.